Tokari, Bezdryk rural hromada: History

 The territory of this region began to be inhabited in the Stone Age.
 The first inhabitants appeared 15 thousand years ago.
 This is confirmed by the fact that even today in the area of Tokari meadow (1 km from Shevchenko Street) fragments of mammoth tusks and teeth and ancient utensils are found (the last find dates back to 2008).
 In 1921, a plow from Scythian times was found on the Tokari peat bog.
 This unique monument is now stored in the funds of the Sumy Regional Museum of Local Lore.
 Several Chernyakhiv settlements were discovered on the Tokari lands.
-One of them, located on the western outskirts of the village, measuring 500mx80m, was explored in 1987.
+One of them, located on the western outskirts of the village, measuring 500 m×80 m, was explored in 1987.
 Materials of the Catacomb Culture of the Early Iron Age were found here, as well as the Chernyakhiv Culture, in particular, molded and pottery ceramics, Saltiv container vessels and a rare bronze fibula (a clasp for a cape or cloak) of the 5th century AD.
-During the 3rd – 5th centuries, the Kyiv Culture existed on the Left Bank of the Dnipro.
+During the 3rd–5th centuries, the Kyiv culture existed on the Left Bank of the Dnipro.
 This is evidenced by individual finds of this period, discovered during archaeological excavations in the village of Tokary.
-In the 7th-9th centuries, the territory of our region was occupied by a tribal union of northerners.
-Life on these lands somewhat froze in the 12th-13th centuries, and with the advent of the Golden Horde era, this region was part of the “wild field”.
+In the 7th–9th centuries, the territory of our region was occupied by a tribal union of northerners.
+Life on these lands somewhat froze in the 12th–13th centuries, and with the advent of the Golden Horde era, this region was part of the Wild Fields.
 The Crimean Tatar raids later became a terrible disaster, which led to the further desolation of the region.

 The village was founded in 1732, one of the wealthiest gentlemen was a certain Ignatiev.
 His estate stood on a hill, on the site of modern Komsomolska Street.
 Until 1941, a boarding school for children operated in the building of the Ignatiev estate.

 In the 1760s, Hryhorii Skovoroda lived in the building of the now dilapidated monastery in Mala Chernechchyna.

 A certain Ignatiev was also the last "district leader of the nobility".

-But Smagynske is from Mr. Smagin. with whom, according to a source about Archimandrite Shubsky Yakov, he lived out his life from November 1789 and died on February 14, 1790.
+But Smahynske is from Mr. Smagin. with whom, according to a source about Archimandrite Shubsky Yakov, he lived out his life from November 1789 and died on February 14, 1790.

 The part of the village, which among the locals used to be called Monastyryok, was exactly that, a monastery that kept the miraculous image of Christ the Savior, with which, according to the Decree of the Holy Synod, annual constant processions were carried out to Velyka Chernechchyna.

 In 1990, an outpatient clinic was built in the village.

-On 12 June 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-p “On the determination of administrative centers and approval of the territories of territorial communities of Sumy region”, it became part of the Bezdryk rural hromada.
+On 12 June 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the determination of administrative centers and approval of the territories of territorial hromadas of Sumy Oblast", it became part of the Bezdryk rural hromada.

-On 19 July 2020, as a result of the administrative-territorial reform and liquidation of 1923-2020 Sumy district, it became part of the newly formed Sumy district.
+On 19 July 2020, as a result of the administrative-territorial reform and liquidation of 1923–2020 Sumy Raion, it became part of the newly formed Sumy Raion.